Emma Hayes MBE Profile

-Emma Hayes MBE boasts a glittering coaching CV with both Arsenal and Chelsea where she is on the brink of establishing the west London club among Europe's elite.
+Emma Hayes MBE boasts a glittering coaching CV with both Arsenal and Chelsea where she has established the west London club among Europe's elite.

 Emma Hayes MBE is an English soccer manager, currently in charge of the Chelsea women's team in the FA Women's Super League (FA WSL).